TobiasPSP/doneland_sources/Components/Data/Data Transmission/Wireless/Short Range Device/AM/ASK/OOK Generic/Transceiver/HC-12/README.md

 > [!NOTE]
-> This module can control *garage doors* and remote-control devices just like the other *RF modules* described here.
+> This module *can* control *garage doors* and remote-control devices via simple *OOK*.
 It is much more capable, though, and can serve as a programmable data transceiver.

 ## Microprocessor-Controlled
 This board uses its own microprocessor that takes care of all *receiving* and *sending* tasks.
 Controlling the board is very easy and does not add any overhead to your own microprocessor.